 As it was mentioned before, it’s better to create long passwords with different types of characters.
 But that is not the only rule you should follow.

 For instance, the password “John-1984” has 9 characters and consists of uppercase and lowercase letters, digits, and special symbols.
 But it isn’t strong enough, because it contains personal information.

-To create a reliable password and be sure it won’t be compromised, check out these simple tips for creating a strong password.
+To protect from brute force methods of attacks, you should create a reliable password.
+To be sure it won’t be compromised, check out these simple tips for creating a strong password.

 If you need any help to create a password that meets all security requirements, our reliable password managers with the random password generator feature are at your disposal!
 Generate strong passwords with ease, immediately save them to the encrypted data storage, and you’ll never wish to create passwords yourself!